johnkstockton/johnkstockton.github.com/_posts/2013-01-04-spark-unit-test.md

 <!--more-->

+_**UPDATE 12/07/13:** This was originally written for use with Spark 0.6.
+Spark has changed the API slightly since then, so the code here is out of date.
+Nonetheless, these tips are still useful "in spirit", though you'll need to update the code samples to get them to work._

 1. *Isolation*.
 If one test was broken, we didn't want it to mess up the SparkContext for other tests.
 Each test should get its own clean SparkContext.
 2. *Limited Logging*.
 The logs from Spark are great while you're actively debugging a test.
 But they are so verbose